-If you are on an Enterprise plan you can add WebPagetest scripts to the URL's you test.
-When you edit a Site in your Settings there's a script icon next to each URL that allows you to add scripts.
+You can add WebPagetest scripts to the URLs you test.
+When you edit a Site in your Settings, there's a script icon next to each URL that allows you to add scripts.

-We recommend working up a script using WebPagetest.org and then once you've confirmed it's working adding it to your SpeedCurve account.
-The WebPagetest scripting documentation has all the options available and includes example scripts at the bottom of the page.
+The WebPageTest scripting documentation has all the options available and includes example scripts at the bottom of the page.

 SpeedCurve scripting caveats